The Basics of Vulnerability Management

 These programs can automatically download and apply patches to software and operating systems.
 But there is more to it: these tools offer solutions to potential security threats.
 They can also identify different threat levels to help the IT security team know what to address first.

-There are different kinds of vulnerability management programs.
+There are different kinds of Vulnerability Management programs.
 Some are more complete than others.
 The idea is to choose solutions that have these features:

-• Visualization of the attack surface and risk scoring of any security vulnerability identified.
+• Visualization of the attack surface and risk scoring of any security vulnerabilities identified.
 This can be done through security incident and event management (SIEM) software, which gives real-time visibility of everything in the IT infrastructure

-• Configuration management to make sure that endpoints are configured securely.
+• Configuration Management to make sure that endpoints are configured securely.

 • Automated remediation to address potential threats.